 Read more about how to connect soundbar to TV without HDMI

 Bluetooth streaming is the best option for wireless setup.
-You can stream content wirelessly using Bluetooth from other devices.
-You can enjoy great quality sound from an external device and not just your TV.
+You can stream content wirelessly using Bluetooth device from other external devices.
+You can enjoy great quality sound from an external device and not just your TV input.

 It is a good idea to keep your soundbar and streaming device as close as possible.
 This will not only save space but will also ensure a reliable Bluetooth wireless connection.
 Our experts recommend that you limit your distance to 30 feet.

 There is nothing worse than a problematic soundbar to set up.
 Our team has verified the 3.1 as an easy-to-use sound bar.
 You will save time by using great definition inputs like HDMI.
 This type of single cable connection is easy to use and requires only one cable.